Does Independent Assortment Occur In Meiosis 2

 Meiosis I: Alignment and Separation of Homologous Chromosomes

 During metaphase I, homologous chromosome pairs (tetrads) align along the metaphase plate.
-The orientation of each pair is random, meaning that the maternal or paternal chromosome can face either pole of the cell.
+And the orientation of each pair is random, meaning that the maternal or paternal chromosome can face either pole of the cell.
 This random orientation is crucial for independent assortment.

 Consider a cell with two pairs of homologous chromosomes: one pair carrying genes for eye color (B/b) and another pair carrying genes for hair color (R/r).
 During metaphase I, these pairs can align in two possible ways: